 During the passage of history, many scientists, psychologists and scholars around the world sought to understand the nature of intelligence.
-This urge and interest to realize the dynamics of intelligence was accentuated in the late 19th and 20th centuries during which many scholars devised certain techniques for measuring intelligence (Hatch and Gardener, 1996).
-In the 1900s, an intelligence test was developed by a talented psychologist named Alfred Binet whose discovery came to be called the 'intelligence test' and his measure for intelligence the IQ.
+This urge and interest to realize the dynamics of intelligence was accentuated in the late 19th and 20th centuries, during which many scholars devised certain techniques for measuring intelligence [3].
+Thus, in the 1900s, an intelligence test was developed by a talented psychologist named Alfred Binet, whose discovery came to be called the "intelligence test" and his measure for intelligence as the IQ.

-Since Binet's IQ test was basically designed to measure which students would succeed and which would fail in schools (Gardner, 2006), it is no surprise that it focused on capacities that are important for success in school i.e. the ability of logic and language.
-It served to set apart individuals who fare well in linguistic and logical exercises from those who cannot exhibit these two traits fairly.
+Binet's IQ test was designed to measure which youngster would succeed and which would fail in schools [4], it is no surprise that it focused on capacities that are important for success in school i.e. the ability of logic and language.
+It served to set apart individuals who are fair well in linguistic and logical exercises, from those who cannot exhibit these two traits fairly.